$ ($50 USD and under)

 Buffet breakfasts daily; 5 dinners

 ARRIVE IN FRANKFURT AREA, GERMANY Check into your hotel.
 The rest of the day is free.
-Tonight, meet your Tour Director and fellow travelers.
+Tonight, meet your Tour Director and travel companions.

 FRANKFURT AREA–RHINE CRUISE–COLOGNE–RHINELAND Today’s highlight is an included Rhine cruise to enjoy scenic views of the Rhineland, including the famous Lorelei rock.
-The next highlight is Cologne with free time to visit the city center.
+Next is the city of Cologne, the city known for its joyous attitude, with free time to visit the city center.
 Today’s Distance: 193 mi/ 310 km

 HAMBURG–LÜBECK–BERLIN Start the day with an orientation drive in Hamburg, one of Germany’s greatest maritime cities.
 Later, depart for Lübeck, formerly a free Hanseatic city and independent state.
 Lübeck, now a UNESCO World Heritage Site, is considered the cultural capital of northern Germany.
 Thomas Mann, Günther Grass, and Willy Brandt—all Nobel laureates—were among the famous residents of this city.
 Later, arrive in Berlin and enjoy your first evening in the capital of Germany.
 Today’s Distance: 249 mi/ 400 km

-BERLIN–DRESDEN–LEIPZIG Travel southwest to Dresden, the old capital of Saxony and at one time rightly called the “Florence on the Elbe.”
-See the Zwinger Carillon Pavilion where the 40 bells of the Glockenspiel sound four times per hour, and much more on your included sightseeing.
+BERLIN–DRESDEN–LEIPZIG Travel southwest to Dresden, the old capital of Saxony and at one time called the “Florence on the Elbe.”
+On the included guided sightseeing tour, see the Zwinger Carillon Pavilion where the 40 bells of the Glockenspiel sound four times per hour, and much more.
 Then it’s on to Leipzig, where composers Johann Sebastian Bach and Felix Mendelssohn lived the last years of their lives.
 It was Mendelssohn who founded the Leipziger Conservatory in 1843.
 Today’s Distance: 224 mi/ 360 km

 LEIPZIG–WEIMAR–COBURG–NUREMBERG Leave Leipzig to visit Weimar, home to many intellectuals of the past but mainly known for the name given to the historical period of the “Weimar Republic.”
 This city is also famed as the home of the Bauhaus architectural movement in the 1920s.
 Next stop is Coburg.
 Visit the dominating and mighty Veste Coburg Castle, built in 1225.
-Continue to Nuremberg for a visit to its town center, dominated by the imperial castle.
+Continue to Nuremberg and admire its town center, dominated by the imperial castle.
 Today’s Distance: 249 mi/ 400 km

 NUREMBERG–ROTHENBURG–MUNICH As you leave Nuremberg, stop for a photo at the famous Zeppelinfield.
 On the way to Munich, visit the quaint Medieval village of Rothenburg on the Romantic Road.
 Marvel at its towered gates and battlements, squares of half-timbered houses and decorated fountains.
 Today’s Distance: 217 mi/ 350 km